The Wellspring of Richland County

 Many regional projects focus on making the future of Mansfield accessible by all.
 When the Mansfield YMCA set out to put in an outdoor water attraction, they wanted to create something that children of all abilities could enjoy.
 The YMCA Splash Pad Park is the first of its kind, a fully inclusive splash pad with sound, light, and water features tailored to all levels of ability.
 The Ohio Bird Sanctuary is working to build a fully-inclusive treehouse classroom with Nelson Treehouse & Supply, also formerly known as The Treehouse Masters on Animal Planet.
 The barrier-free treehouse classroom will expand outdoor educational opportunities for all our visitors including individuals with disabilities that require the use of a wheelchair for mobility.
 The bridge to the treehouse will begin at ground level at the field classroom and extend across a spring-fed tributary stream to a sycamore tree.
 As the terrain descends into the forest habitat, visitors rise into the treetops.
 The Ohio Bird Sanctuary is a great place to visit for families.
 See birds of prey up close, walk through the songbird aviary, or hike through old growth forests.
 More local recreation.

 Downtown Mansfield has been a major focus of The Mansfield Rising Project, a community-led initiative to revitalize the city.
 Get to know more about the new downtown Mansfield in this blog.
 There’s an energy of revitalization in the city which has sprung forth new ideas and innovative partnerships.
 A prime example of this is the creation of The Imagination District along Park Avenue West.
-The Imagination District formed through a never-before-seen partnership between Little Buckeye Children’s Museum and The Renaissance Performing Arts Association to create a dedicated area for arts, education, and beauty in downtown Mansfield.
+The Imagination District formed through a never-before-seen partnership between Little Buckeye Children’s Museum (now the Buckeye Imagination Museum) and The Renaissance Performing Arts Association to create a dedicated area for arts, education, and beauty in downtown Mansfield.
 The city has long been a hub of art and entertainment in Richland County, but that hub will be centralized around the Renaissance Theatre, an outdoor plaza, Theatre 166, and the new location of Little Buckeye Children’s Museum.

 Explore Our Natural Roots